 Recovery from addiction means being able to face life without being drugged.
 It means being able to make decisions that lead away from drugs and toward a productive, goal-oriented life.
 It ideally means having a solution that reduces or eliminates cravings so every day is not a battle to stay sober.

 These are the results that are provided by the Narconon drug and alcohol rehabilitation program.
-In fifty locations around the world, addicts learn to leave drugs behind in favor of productive, drug-free lives.
-The Narconon program is a long-term, drug-free program that teaches life skills for sober living, and has a healthy way of helping those in recovery experience lower or no cravings.
+In some forty locations around the world, addicts learn to leave drugs behind in favor of productive, drug-free lives.
+The Narconon program is an eight to ten week, on average, drug-free program, that teaches life skills for sober living, and has a healthy way of helping those in recovery experience lower or no cravings.